 First, let me talk you out of rushing right into bankruptcy.
 Student loans are notoriously difficult to discharge in bankruptcy.
-It can be done, but first you need to read this long, detailed Debt.com article called, Do You Have What It Takes to Bankrupt Your Student Loans?
+It can be done, but first you need to read this long, detailed Debt.com article called, Are Student Loans Forgiven in Bankruptcy?

 More likely, you won’t be able to get rid of your student loans.
 A bankruptcy court will simply put you on a payment plan.
 This assumes you have public student loans.
-Private student loans have their own bankruptcy complications, as my friend Steve Rhode wrote for Debt.com.
+Private student loans have their own bankruptcy complications.

 If you’re thinking right now, “Wow, I didn’t realize student loans were so complex,” I don’t blame you.
 Unlike a car loan or mortgage, student loans are so very easy to sign up for.
 Alas, they’re not so easy to pay off.